-The great thing about making your own lip balms is that you know which ingredients are in them and you can tailor them to your own needs.
-I like to infuse the coconut oil with herbs when I am dealing with a specific healing issue with my son.
-When he has dry/chapped lips during the wintertime, I infuse the oil with calendula flowers to give the lip balm an extra herbal healing boost.
+The great thing about making your own homemade lip balm is that you know which ingredients are in it, and you can tailor it to your own needs.
+I like to infuse the coconut oil with herbs when I am dealing with a specific issue with my son.
+When he has dry/chapped lips during the wintertime, I infuse the oil with calendula flowers to give the lip balm an extra herbal boost.

 Lip Balm Base Ingredients

 1 tablespoon unrefined coconut oil